yash9439/codetoprompt/README.md

 #### Interactive Setup (`codetoprompt config`)

-Run the interactive wizard to set your personal defaults.
+Run the interactive wizard to set your personal defaults, including your preferred output format and whether to enable compression by default.
 This is a one-time setup.

 ```shell
 codetoprompt config